How long will it take to get an independent board seat?

 By addressing my 3 pillars to gaining a board seat, you will answer these three questions and provide yourself with the framework, process, and tools to get appointed.

-3 Pillars to gaining an Independent Board Seat
+The 3 Pillars to gaining an Independent Board Seat

 These 3 pillars are ASPIRATION, ARTICULATION & APPLICATION.
 If you are not successful in gaining an independent board seat within 12 months, you are likely doing at least one of three things wrong.

-Aspiration: Defining realistic board targets
+ASPIRATION: Defining realistic board targets

-Articulation: Why YOU should be appointed to an independent board seat
+ARTICULATION: Why YOU should be appointed to an independent board seat

-Application: How to make it happen
+APPLICATION: How to make it happen

 • Through personal connections,